 PICASSO

-Treatment of painful inflammatory carpometacarpal-1 osteoarthritis with intra-articular steroids, saline or occupational therapy
+Treatment of painful inflammatory carpometacarpal-1 osteoarthritis with intra-articular steroids, saltwater or occupational therapy

 Project Manager